gamma235/life/README.md

 # life

-A Clojure library designed to ... well, that part is up to you.
+2D Game of Life for command line

 ## Usage

-FIXME
+If you have Leiningen installed, run from source by executing `lein run`, otherwise run jar from the project root at command line with: `java -jar target/life-0.1.0-SNAPSHOT-standalone.jar`

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License